coderoflagos/e-commerce-template/README.md

 When you navigate to ```localhost:3000```, you should see your website running.

-### Creating your Content
+### Creating your a new item

-In this case, you will have to create your pages manually.
+In this case, creating an item is creating a page with the Bartholomew CLI and adding some contents.
 You will notice we have almost everything ready, you could choose to add more files or delete some.
 All your contents run directly from the ```content/``` section.
 Creating your contents starts with creating the files in different directories under the ```content/``` folder.
 In this case, you’ll see we have ```content/latest```, ```content/kids```, ```content/cart```, etc. You have to create some Markdown files under it to see your contents, and signify the template the Markdown file should work with.

 Here’s the structure of a random file in the ```latest/``` directory: